Galaxy-Man/Arduino-Nano-Laser-Demo/README.md

 ## Understanding the Code
 The code is over complicated by the fact that originally I wrote it to change a strip of RGB leds using the FastLED library, then quickly modified it to send PWM to the same pins instead. pwm_pins_update() and pwm_pins_set_all() are the functions that actually does all the work.

-## Galaxy-Man bored adds a few sthings to the table!
+## Galaxy-Man bored adds a few things including a table!
 Once you have done this then add a few things...
 ![Table Layout](DSC_0002Large.webp)